 Cannot – Dame (ダメ)

-Crossing the arms to form an "X" in front of the body is a clear way to indicate that something is forbidden or unacceptable.
-This gesture is often used in formal or educational situations, such as by teachers to signal mistakes or by police officers to indicate restrictions.
+Crossing the arms to form an “X” in front of the body is a clear way to say that something is prohibited or unacceptable.
+This gesture is often used in formal or educational situations, such as by teachers to signal mistakes or by police to indicate restrictions.

 No – Iie (いいえ)

-With a quick movement of the right hand in front of the face, the Japanese indicate something negative or refuse an offer.
-Although simple, the gesture is powerful and widely recognized in everyday life.
-It is important to remember that, culturally, refusing something with this gesture should be done gently to avoid causing offense.
+With a quick movement of the right hand in front of the face, Japanese people indicate something negative or refuse an offer.
+Although simple, the gesture is powerful and widely recognized in daily life.
+It is important to remember that, culturally, refusing something with this gesture should be done delicately to avoid offense.

 Wait – Chotto Matte (ちょっと待って)

-Raising one hand with the palm facing forward, similar to a "stop" sign, the Japanese ask for patience or a moment to reorganize the situation.
-The gesture is commonly used in everyday interactions, especially in times of urgency.
+Raising one hand with the palm facing forward, similar to a “stop” signal, Japanese people ask for patience or a moment to reorganize the situation.
+The gesture is commonly used in everyday interactions, especially in moments of hurry.

 I – Watashi (私)